-The Audit Committee has responsibility for, among other things, the monitoring of the integrity of the financial statements of the Company and its Enlarged Group and the involvement of the Group's auditors in that process.
+The Audit Committee was established in 2020.
+The Committee has responsibility for, among other things, the monitoring of the integrity of the financial statements of the Company and its Enlarged Group and the involvement of the Group's auditors in that process.
 It focuses in particular on compliance with accounting policies and ensuring that an effective system of external audit and financial control is maintained, including considering the scope of the annual audit and the extent of the non-audit work undertaken by external auditors and advising on the appointment of external auditors.
 The ultimate responsibility for reviewing and approving the annual report and accounts and the half-yearly reports remains with the Board.
 The Audit Committee will meet at least two times a year at the appropriate times in the financial reporting and audit cycle.

-The members of the Audit Committee are Daniel Maling, who acts as Chairman of the committee, and Greg Hancock.
+The members of the Audit Committee are Daniel Maling, who acts as Chairman of the Committee, and Greg Hancock.

-The Group's external auditor is PKF Littlejohn LLP who have served as external auditor for two years.
+The Group's external auditor is PKF Littlejohn LLP who have served as external auditor for three years.
 The role of external auditor last went to tender in 2018.
 The Audit Committee closely monitors the level of audit and non-audit services that they provide to the Company and Group.

-Having assessed the performance, objectivity and independence of the auditors, the Committee will be recommending the reappointment of PKF Littlejohn LLP as auditors to the Company at the 2020 Annual General Meeting.
+Having assessed the performance, objectivity and independence of the auditors, the Committee will be recommending the reappointment of PKF Littlejohn LLP as auditors to the Company at the 2021 Annual General Meeting.

-During the year to 31 December 2019 the Audit Committee considered the following key issues in relation to the Financial Statements:
+During the year to 31 December 2020 the Audit Committee considered the following key issues in relation to the Financial Statements:

 Issue Action Accounting policies The Committee reviewed and discussed the significant accounting policies with management and the external auditor and reached the conclusion that each policy was appropriate to the Group and Company.
-Carrying value of investment in Lady Alice Mines The Committee reviewed the impairment assessment report prepared by management and agreed that given the reasonable expectation that the Group will achieve its milestone targets over the next 18 months that no impairment to the value of the investment in Lady Alice Mines was required as at 31 December 2019. • Going Concern review The Committee considered the ability of the Group to operate as a Going Concern considering cash flow forecast for the next 12 months and operational milestone.
+Carrying value of investment in Lady Alice Mines The Committee reviewed the impairment assessment report prepared by management and agreed that given the reasonable expectation that the Group will achieve its milestone targets over the next 18 months that no impairment to the value of the investment in Lady Alice Mines was required as at 31 December 2020.
+Going Concern review The Committee considered the ability of the Group to operate as a Going Concern considering cash flow forecast for the next 12 months and operational milestone.
 It was determined by the Committee that it was reasonable to expect that the Group has, or will have access to sufficient funding in order to achieve its 12 month operational objectives and that it was appropriate for the Financial Statements to be prepared on a going concern basis.
-Review of audit and non-audit services and The external auditor was engaged by the Group to carry fees out non-audit Transaction Services work during the
+Review of audit and non-audit services and The Committee reviewed the fees charged for the fees provision of audit and services and determined that

-Issue Action course of the acquisition and readmission to the LSE.
-This work was undertaken by a separate area of the firm and the independence of the auditor has not been compromised.
-The Committee reviewed the fees charged for the provision of audit and non-audit services and determined that they were in line with fees charged to companies of similar size and stage of development.
+Issue Action they were in line with fees charged to companies of similar size and stage of development.
 The Committee considered and was satisfied the external auditor's assessment of its own independence.
+There were no non-audit services provided during the year to 31 December 2020.